-In addition to a student's home, schools are communities in which positive behavior is expected, modeled, and learned within an environment of mutual respect and dignity, necessary for effective learning.
 MCPS utilizes a restorative relationship-focused approach to discipline that affords students opportunities to learn from their mistakes, correct any harm that results from their behavior, and restore relationships that are disrupted by their conduct.

-MCPS believes that discipline is a developmental process, and effective discipline strategies should meet students' varied behavioral and developmental needs with tiered responses and interventions.
+MCPS believes that learning appropriate behavior is a developmental process with effective strategies that meet students' varied behavioral and developmental needs with tiered responses and interventions.
 A continuum of instructional strategies and disciplinary responses supports teaching and learning, fosters positive behaviors, and reflects a restorative discipline philosophy.
-Restorative practices are preventative and proactive; emphasize building strong relationships and setting clear behavior expectations that contribute to the well-being of the school community; respond to behavior that violates the clear behavioral expectations that contribute to the well-being of the school community; focus on accountability for any harm done by the problem behavior; and, address ways to repair the relationships affected by the problem behavior with the voluntary participation of an individual who was harmed.
+Restorative practices are preventative and proactive; emphasize building strong relationships and setting clear behavior expectations that contribute to the well-being of the school community; respond to behavior that violates the clear behavioral expectations that contribute to the well-being of the school community; focus on accountability for any harm done by the problem behavior; and address ways to repair the relationships affected by the problem behavior with the voluntary participation of an individual who was harmed.

-Our school discipline practices are designed to engage students in the classroom so that students may graduate from MCPS college and career ready.
+MCPS behavior intervention practices are designed to engage students in the classroom so that students may graduate from MCPS college and career ready.

-The primary purpose of any disciplinary measure should be rehabilitative, restorative, and educational.
-Therefore, school discipline should be administered in a way to keep students within their regular academic program to the greatest extent practicable.
+The primary purpose of any behavior intervention should be rehabilitative, restorative, educational, and administered in a way to keep students within their regular academic program to the greatest extent practicable.
 MCPS shall employ a continuum of behavior interventions, including the use of appropriate de-escalation strategies and techniques designed to maintain a positive environment that is conducive to learning and supports academic achievement.
 Suspensions and expulsions are to be used only as a last resort.

-■ Student Conduct
+Student Conduct

-Students shall be provided with expectations about how they should conduct themselves at school, at school-sponsored events, and on MCPS buses and other MCPS vehicles.
+Students shall be provided with expectations about how they should conduct themselves at school, at schoolsponsored events, and on MCPS buses and other MCPS vehicles.
 Many teachers directly engage students in the process of developing class codes of conduct, an important opportunity for students to agree on a few clear statements of how they will treat others and, more important from a student's perspective, how they would like others to treat them.